Positioning CSR at the Core of Canadian Business

 What are some tangible metrics Canadian companies can use to measure their CSR performance?

 Certain metrics are well known, such as measuring greenhouse gas (GHG) emissions, but there are many others to consider, too.
-We have seen an increase in companies moving toward the Benefit Corporation (B Corp) model for guidance and many companies have found value in using our Transformational Company Qualities framework.
+We have seen an increase in companies moving toward the B Corp model for guidance and many companies have found value in using our Transformational Company Qualities framework.

 However, we have to make sure not to confuse people with the fine details of performance measurement.
 The most critical factor to successfully integrate CSR metrics is knowing who you are as a company and where you are trying to go.
 When a business involves its team and aligns itself around a purpose, the transformation and performance measurement can begin.